EGPostema/DrawerDissect/README.md

 ### Step 1: Image Preparation

 1. **Input images:**
-   - Place drawer images in the `fullsize` folder.
+   - Place drawer images in the `drawers/fullsize` folder.
-   - Use `.jpg` format.
+   - JPG format only ❗ [may support other formats in future]
-   - A consistent drawer naming format is best for keeping things organized.
+   - A consistent drawer naming scheme is helpful for keeping things organized.

+[example image here]

 2. **Adjust Unit Tray Settings (if needed):**
     - Standard FMNH drawers contain **unit trays** with labels (see below)